-According to Gay-Lussac's Law, the product of initial pressure (P1) and initial temperature (T1) of a system is equal to the product of its final temperature (T2) and final pressure (P2).
+In accordance with Gay-Lussac's Law, the product of an initial pressure (P1) and an initial temperature (T1) is equal to the product of a final pressure (P2) and a final temperature (T2).

 Mathematically, it is written as P1T1=P2T2

-To understand the relationship better, we can take the example of car tires.
-During summertime, the increase in the temperature causes the air molecules to move and use up more individual space, resulting in an increase in atmospheric pressure.
-Whereas, during winter, the air molecules move slowly and are less active, thus using up little space.
-As a result, the atmospheric pressure decreases.
+Let's examine car tires as an example to understand the relationship better.
+As the temperature rises during summer, the molecules of air move and occupy more space, resulting in an increase in atmospheric pressure.
+During winter, the air molecules move slowly and are not as active, thus taking up less space — a less dense atmosphere results.